 Curt Connors appears in Spider-Man 2, and Spider-Man 3, portrayed in each movie by Dylan Baker.
 He does not appear in the first film, Spider-Man, but is mentioned by name.

-Though both Baker and director Sam Raimi expressed interest in having Connors become the Lizard in a future installment, a fourth installment in the series was never made.
+Though both Baker and director Sam Raimi expressed interest in having Connors become the Lizard in a future instalment, a fourth instalment in the series was never made due to disputes with Raimi over pay and the plot of the movie.

 The Lizard appears as the main antagonist in the reboot, portrayed by Welsh actor Rhys Ifans.
 This version of the character is an Oscorp researcher and a former colleague of Richard Parker, Peter's father.
 He strikes up a friendship with Peter, and using the later Richard's notes, the two are able to make a breakthrough on a regenerative formula Connors had been working on.
 However, Connors is fired after he refuses to rush into human trials for the serum.
 Injecting himself with the formula, Connors mutates into the Lizard, and begins causing havoc throughout New York.